Murder of Libby Squire: Investigation

+Squire's body was found in the Humber Estuary by a fisherman.

 The search for Libby Squire was the largest missing person search in the history of Humberside Police.
 In the days following Squire's disappearance, her parents, Russell and Lisa Squire, made a public appeal for information and for her return.
 More than 100 police officers and staff searched for evidence, while specialist teams searched nearby bodies of water, including the River Hull and the Beverley and Barmston Drain.

 24-year-old Pawel Relowicz was arrested on 6 February on suspicion of Squire's abduction.
 As part of the investigation, he was charged with voyeurism, outraging public decency and burglary offences.
 These charges related to a string of sexually motivated offences committed between June 2017 and December 2018, and were unrelated to Squire.
 They included Relowicz masturbating in public, spying on women in their homes and stealing sex toys, underwear and cash during burglaries.
 On 13 August, he pleaded guilty to nine offences at Sheffield Crown Court and on 16 August was sentenced to eight and a half years' imprisonment.

 Squire's body was found by a fisherman in the Humber Estuary almost two months after she went missing, on 20 March.
 The body was so severely decomposed that it was not possible to determine the cause of death.
 On 24 October, while still imprisoned for the previous sexual and burglary offences, Relowicz was charged with the rape and murder of Squire.